michaelplatt07/katana/README.md

 - [ ] Add functions
 - [ ] Modulo calcuations
 - [ ] Formatting numbers like 1_000_000 is supported for easier reading
+- [ ] Add ability to exclude code during compilation.
+This is similar to #define